DevilYangS/EMO-NAS-CD/ReadMe.md

 ## Introduction

 This is the source code of the paper entitled [**An Evolutionary Multi-Objective Neural Architecture Search Approach to Advancing Cognitive Diagnosis in Intelligent Education**](https://ieeexplore.ieee.org/abstract/document/10599558/).
-If this is also the code of [*Designing Novel Cognitive Diagnosis Models via Evolutionary Multi-Objective Neural Architecture Search*] (https://arxiv.org/abs/2307.04429).
+If this is also the code of [*Designing Novel Cognitive Diagnosis Models via Evolutionary Multi-Objective Neural Architecture Search*](https://arxiv.org/abs/2307.04429).
 You can also find the old version at [here](https://github.com/DevilYangS/EMO-NAS-CD/tree/main/Old%20Version).